-Schools’ traditional focus on academic knowledge has often been coupled with rote learning activities.
-These activities prioritize the memorization of a broad array of content knowledge at the expense of higher-order thinking like application, problem solving, and analysis.
-While lower-order tasks, like recalling and explaining memorized content, do build a basic foundation, learning too rarely builds on this foundation in the ways that are needed for deeper learning.
-But today, it is rigorous learning that will prepare young people for success now and in the future.
+Schools’ traditional focus on acquiring academic knowledge has often been coupled with lower-order tasks focused on memorization and rote application.
+Often, these activities focus on breadth at the expense of depth, limiting opportunities for application, problem solving, and analysis.
+While lower-order tasks, like recalling and explaining information, do build a basic foundation, learning too rarely builds on this foundation in the ways that are needed for deeper learning.
+And today it is rigorous learning and the dynamic use of various thinking skills that will prepare young people for success now and in the future.

-By making rigorous learning accessible to every child, the quality and impact of education for all young people can improve.
-Rigorous learning involves the use of critical thinking skills to make deep meaning of diverse, complex ideas and assessments that determine a student’s ability to apply, analyze, and use their knowledge in creative ways across a range of contexts.
+Making rigorous learning accessible to every child can improve the quality and impact of education for all young people.
+Rigorous learning involves using a range of thinking skills to make meaning of complex ideas and assessments that determine learners’ ability to recall and explain information as well as to apply, analyze, evaluate, and create with it across contexts.
 Rigorous, higher-order thinking promotes deeper, longer-lasting learning because it involves analyzing, synthesizing, and applying one’s learning.
 All of this helps to more meaningfully encode or embed it into long-term memory.
-Rigorous learning activities are also often more interesting than rote activities.
-As a result, learners see more value in them and are in turn more motivated and engaged.
-Rigor also prepares learners for changing workforce demands.
-Employers now expect those they hire to have a broader range of skills, including critical thinking and problem-solving skills, which are built through rigorous learning.
-As a result, expanding the use of higher-order thinking skills can improve the chances of career and college success for all children and prepare learners to solve the increasingly complex challenges our society faces.
+Rigorous learning activities are also often more interesting than rote, lower-order activities.
+As a result, learners see more value in them and, in turn, are more motivated and engaged.
+Rigor also prepares learners for college and changing workforce demands.
+For example, employers now expect those they hire to have advanced skills like analytical and creative thinking skills, which are built through rigorous learning.
+As a result, expanding the use of higher-order thinking skills can improve the chances of career and college success for all young people and prepare them to solve the increasingly complex challenges our society faces.

 This Leap Means…

-• Learners engaging in well-scaffolded, supported, and intellectually challenging grade-level work and learning experiences regardless of what skills they are working to master.
+- Learners engaging in challenging grade-level work and experiencing productive struggle regardless of what skills they are still working to master through well-designed scaffolds and extension activities.

 Students spen[d] more than 500 hours per school year on assignments that weren’t appropriate for their grade and with instruction that didn’t ask enough of them—the equivalent of six months of wasted class time in each core subject.